FlowFuse/website/src/blog/2024/02/node-red-perfect-adapter-middleware-uns.md

 ### Continuous improvement

 While it would be ideal if data schemas were stable, changes are frequent and unpredictable.
 It’s a non-obvious requirement for your UNS edge to be adaptable.
 Message structures can change, to add or remove data from them.
 Though also the format, from JSON to Sparkplug B, or maybe to XML.
-Not so say that standardization of messages will continuously require updates to leverage the UNS for higher business value.
+Not to say that standardization of messages will continuously require updates to leverage the UNS for higher business value.

 A swiss-army knife as both data sender and receiver is not just a nice-to-have, it’s a requirement.

 ### Scalable operations

-While there’s other tools available that can adapt to a few protocols, or parse a handful of data formats, there’s no alternative for Node-REDs breadth and depth of integration level.
+While there are other tools available that can adapt to a few protocols, or parse a handful of data formats, there’s no alternative for Node-REDs breadth and depth of integration level.
 This is why many organizations have already adopted Node-RED for their edge cases, which their current standard solution doesn’t handle.

 There’s no situation where a vendor provided, off-the-shelf solution handles protocols and formats across vendors, modern and legacy OT, that also satisfies the IT requirements unless the extensibility is handled through an Open-Source community, with compliance and security controls from a professional entity surrounding the open source project.